aws-samples/sample-fraud-investigation-assistance-using-aws-bedrock-strandsagents-mcp/README.md

 #### Networking

 1. Restrict network access of OpenSearch collection to Bedrock service and VPC endpoint where you have CICD pipeline.
 [Documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-network.html)
-2. Update VPC to use proxy for outbound traffix instead of NAT gateway.
+2. Update VPC to use proxy for outbound traffic instead of NAT gateway.

 #### Identity and Access Management
 1. Further restrict IAM permissions.
 For example, the Bedrock Agent role currently allows for all models and inference profiles to allow for testing and expirmentation but you will want to limit that to your region.